uscensusbureau/MAMBA/README.md

    2. Deduplication Mode should be set to Linkage.
    3. Keep Ignore Duplicate IDs as No.
    4. Debug Mode to Yes.
-   5. Use the 'No Imputation' imputation method.
+   5. Use the 'Imputer' imputation method.
    6. Turn Chatty Logger on and give the log file name as 'demo_log.log'
    7. Assign 2 workers.
    8. Turn Database Creation Mode to 'Create'